Belfry in Cathedral Square, Vilnius

 The clock itself is regarded as a master-piece of perfection.
 It was constructed in the 17th century and still shows the time perfectly - it hasn't been adjusted for decades, except for the summer and winter times nowadays used in the whole of EU.

-I post a link here to a map.
-I have to use the position for the Gediminas Monument (which is just ~50m south-east of the clock tower) since Google Maps has placed the cathedral and the whole square some 5-600m wrong, at the Town Hall Square!!!
+I have posted a link (above) to a map.
+I had to use the position for the Gediminas Monument (which is just ~50m south-east of the clock tower) since Google Maps has placed the cathedral and the whole square some 5-600m wrong, at the Town Hall Square!!!

 Between Vilnius Cathedral and the Bell Tower lies a magical Stone, well it’s not really a stone it’s more of a tile then a stone.
 Well if you believe in good luck charm you should try this.
 Stand on the magic stone and close your eyes, turn your body around freely three times.
 While your body is going around make a wish, your wish will be granted.
 I tried it and spun my body freely.
 Yeah well I am still waiting with my wish that all of my OZ Lotto number to come home.